Saturday, November 30, 2024

 Sadly, we (all of us) fail to learn from our own experiences and mock the next generations for their perceived transgressions.
 We pick on them for using oddball slang and listening to annoying music, just as our parents' generation did with us, and their parents' generation did with theirs.
 Some argue we should go back to a "simpler time" when children were silent and obedient, but I suspect that simpler time never existed, other than in physically abusive homes.

 But getting back to baby boomers, I suspect part of their underlying "trauma" was caused by trying to live up to the expectations of "the greatest generation ever" and then failing badly at it.
-They were set up to fail, which is why just gave up and "dropped out, turned on, and tuned in" to the whole counter-culture thing.
+They were set up to fail, which is why they just gave up and "dropped out, turned on, and tuned in" to the whole counter-culture thing.

 There is hope, however.
 Not for the boomers, who are, fortunately marching off to the graveyard in droves as we speak, but for the next generation.
 Alcohol use is down, as is drug use and teenage pregnancy.
 Perhaps the next generation has fewer demons to slay than prior generations, even as they face a real-world with what seem like insurmountable challenges.